Aussie5380/ChirpR-OS---T-Deck-Pro/README.md

 # ChirpR-OS-Preview---T-Deck-Pro-
-A preview of the firmware im working on for the Lilygo T Deck Pro
+A preview of the firmware im working on for the Lilygo T Deck Pro.
+I have used the test firmware examples from the device as a guide to build upon.

 **Please ignore the screen burn in  - this is my first time working with e-paper displays!
-I learnt very quickly what NOT to do!! its a dev device anyway ;)
+I learnt very quickly what NOT to do!! its a dev device anyway ;)***

 This is still a major work in progress but its coming together nicely.
 A full e-paper refresh system has been put in place now (partial refresh for items displayed and a full refresh every 20 mins to stop burn in and ghosting)

 Wifi, touch, PCM5102, keyboard, GPS, LoRa, gyroscope and display all initialising correctly on boot.

-Next steps are to implement a dynamic notification area to show messages/notification icon etc when the LoRa side of things is completed, as well as finish implementing the other apps i want to include.
+Next steps are to implement a dynamic notification area on both the lock screen and home screen to show messages/notification icon etc when the LoRa side of things is completed, as well as finish implementing the other apps i want to include:

+- Contacts
+- Step Counter Settings
+- Finish Alarms off
+- Calendar
+- Initial Setup at first boot
+- Others

+Happy for suggestions! i will see what i can do!

 Would love to import meshtastics LoRa implementation and rework the UI for e-paper to setup, register and send messages via LoRa.

 ***Possibly open to opening this project up for help with development here on GitHub depending on the interest - feel free to share your thoughts or express interest***

-Below is whats already implemented:
+Below is whats been implemented:

-***UPDATE*** 01/06/2025 5.30pm - Version 1.1.0
+***UPDATE 01/06/2025 5.30pm - Version 1.1.0***

 Power off/Ship Mode (displays and then powers the device off - like test firmware)